henrikx2/FYS3150/Project3/Report/report.md

 \int\int\int\int\int\int_{-\infty}^{\infty}\frac{d{x}_1d{x}_2d{y}_1d{y}_2d{z}_1d{z}_2e^{-2\alpha(\sqrt{x_1^2+y_1^2+z_1^2}+\sqrt{x_2^2+y_2^2+z_2^2})}}{\sqrt{(x_1-x_2)^2+(y_1-y_2)^2+(z_1-z_2)^2}} \label{eq:2} \tag{2}
 $$

-Now, every variable is defined on the interval $[-\infty,\infty]$, but since infinity cannot be represented exactly from a numerical point of view, it is here necessery to define infinity as a number.
+Now, every variable is defined on the interval $[-\infty,\infty]$, but since infinity cannot be represented exactly from a numerical point of view, it is here necessery to define infinity as a finite number.
 This is done to get small enough mesh points, so that the integral becomes more "continous".
 Figure 1 shows how the function $e^{-2r}$ is approximately zero ($<0.01$) when the $r\approx\lambda=3$.
 Here, $\lambda$ is the eigenvalue of the ground state single particle system.
 This gives that the interval $[-3,3]$ should be sufficient to have three correct leading digits.

 ![Figure 1](../Plots/singleParticle.pdf)
-*Figure 1*: Plot of the wavefunction $\psi=e^{-2r}$ of a single particle in ground state.
-It's easy to see how the function converges to zero when $r$ increases.
+**Figure 1**: Plot of the wavefunction $\psi=e^{-2r}$ of a single particle in ground state.
+It's easy to see how the function converges to zero as $r$ increases.

+\vspace{12pt}

 The integral to solve with Gauss-Legendre Quadrature is then given by